BAKER VICCHIOLLO LAW

 When a divorcing couple is not in agreement on how to handle issues related to children, support, property, or other financials, they may need to litigate their dissolution through Court proceedings.
 Our attorneys work hard to reach agreements so that the Court is not left to decide what works best for you and your family.
 When the Court is left to decide, our attorneys are experienced litigators who can represent you through trial if necessary.

 The court-dictated process of litigating a divorce proceeding includes alternative dispute resolution in various forms to try and reach agreements before the court intervenes.
 If settlement is not reached the case will proceed to pretrial and subsequently trial unless settled by the parties.

 In the collaborative divorce process meetings are held between the parties and experts until agreements are reached at which time a divorce decree is submitted to the court.

-PROPERTY DIVISION & NON-MARITAL CLAIMS
+MARITAL & NON-MARITAL CLAIMS

 Marital property and debts involve everything that was acquired during the marriage.
 It doesn’t matter if an asset or liability is solely in the name of one spouse or the other, it is considered a marital debt or asset and can be given to either party.
 Examples of marital property and debts include:

 - Retirement accounts